plasticmacaroni/radiant-dawn-plus-missables-guide/README.md

 ## Storage

 Your checklists are saved in your browser's local storage.
 They will persist across browser sessions, but clearing your browser data will remove them.
 Use the Export/Import feature to back up your checklists.

-## Browser Compatibility

-This tool works best in modern browsers such as:

-- Chrome
-- Firefox
-- Edge
-- Safari